chancesmith/chance-smith-gatsby-blog/content/blog/design-system-research/index.md

 Dan Mal and Bradfrost [show off their designer and developer workflow](https://bradfrost.com/blog/post/designer-developer-workflow/) where the two roles work in parallel...instead of a [waterfall design](https://bradfrost.com/blog/post/your-sketch-library-is-not-a-design-system-redux/) like workflow.

+> "It’s a shame to see a ton of hard work go into static designs only to see all that thinking, detail, and nuance get washed away when it’s translated into code." - Brad Frost

 ## CSS Component Style Guide Tools

 Here are the ones I want to explore: